albertjgonzalez/label-reader/docs/results.md

 | qr | 95 | 1.000 | 1.000 | 0.995 | 0.985 |
 | text | 84 | 0.999 | 1.000 | 0.995 | 0.898 |

-Inference: 16.5 ms/image on a T4 at 960px.
+16.5 ms/image on a T4 at 960px.

-### Reading these numbers honestly
+## Notes

-These are saturated, and that is a statement about the dataset more than the model.
-The generator produces five symbology types at consistent scales with clean rendering; a detector that scores 0.995 on its own generator's output has not been tested against real photographs, real lighting, or the degradation a camera on a production machine would introduce.
-Deliberate image degradation (glare, uneven illumination, JPEG artifacts) was scoped out for time and would be the first thing added.
+Numbers are saturated because the test set is my own generator's output — clean rendering, consistent scale, no camera.
+Degradation (glare, uneven light, JPEG) was cut for time.
+That's the first thing to add.

-The one class that is not saturated is `text` at mAP50-95 0.898 against 0.983–0.985 for the code classes.
-Recall is 1.000, so nothing is missed — the boxes are just looser.
-Text blocks are thin rectangles where a few pixels of vertical error costs a large share of the box area, while the same error on a square Data Matrix barely moves IoU.
-This has a downstream consequence: Phase 3 crops from these boxes for OCR, and a loose crop on a thin region is more likely to clip a character than a loose crop on a 2D code.
+`text` is the weak class at 0.898 mAP50-95.
+Recall is 1.0 so nothing is missed, the boxes are just loose.
+Text blocks are thin, so a few pixels of vertical error eats a lot of IoU; the same error on a square Data Matrix barely registers.
+Matters later — Phase 3 crops these boxes for OCR and a loose crop on a thin box clips characters.

-Classes are geometric, not semantic — the detector identifies what kind of code it sees, not what the code means.
-Role assignment is deliberately a separate problem.
+Classes are geometric, not semantic.
+Role assignment happens in Phase 3.